 Need a flexible coworking space solution?
 The Hubble Pass is your all-access ticket to a global network of on-demand workspaces.
 In one flexible membership, your team can work from anywhere, anytime.
-What’s more, you can try it for free—no strings attached.

 Put their picture up in lights—well, on your website

 A quick, simple way to make your newcomers feel part of the company is to upload their photos on your website on day one—depending on your relationship with tech, of course.
 If it’s any easier, you could also post about your newbies on company’s social media platforms.

 It’s these two, simple gestures that can go a long way in helping someone settle in—and be productive from the get-go.